macro398/FantasyRPG_SQLBackend/README.md

 **Project Retrospective:**
 1. How did the project's design evolve over time?
-  Over time there were changes to the original ER Diagram that were collumns that I had overlooked before starting to code as well as some changes in inheritance that were made    to reduce any duplication of data that would have been needed.
+  Over time there were changes to the original ER Diagram that were columns that I had overlooked before starting to code as well as some changes in inheritance that were made    to reduce any duplication of data that would have been needed.
 Specifically I had originally planned to tie a mob (generic monster that a player fights) directly into            abilities, when instead it made more sense to say that a mob has a specific class, for example a goblin sorcerer would be similar to a human sorcerer in that they are both       sorcerers and therefor both would be able to cast a basic Fire Bolt spell.

 2. Did you choose to use an ORM or raw SQL?
 Why?
   When given the choice between the two, I chose to use ORM to build out the API because I already felt comfortable with SQL and since the whole purpose of this class is to        learn, I chose to go with the new concept to better understand it.
 That being said, I still used raw SQL queries to create, and add testing data to the database.